X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Introduction

 Each SN will have its own unique characteristics and evolutionary behavior, with variables resulting from both the internal and external environment of the progenitor star \citep{alsmurd2017}.
-Most important to the effects imposed on a nearby planet, however, are the flux, spectrum, and duration of the ionizing radiation emitted as a result of the event.
-Early research as far back as \citet{Krass58} speculated on the general implications SNe may have on life. \citet{Ruder74} was likely the first to specifically focus on the photon ionization of Earth's atmosphere and the consequent catalytic cycle of ozone depletion.
-For a biosphere such as modern-day Earth's, a significant loss of protective ozone exposes life to harmful solar rays.
-Subsequent research into the effects of nearby SNe on habitability thus uses ozone loss as a proxy for biological damage \citep{whitetal1976, elschramm1995, Gehrels2003, Melott2011}.
-This research is often situated in the context of two distinct phases of ionizing radiation that are present in all SN regardless of environment: (1) the prompt arrival of energetic photons -- predominantly gamma rays -- associated with the massive outbursts of energy, and (2) the later influx of charged cosmic rays that propagate outwards with the SN blast.
+Most important to the effects imposed on a nearby planet in the interstellar neighborhood, however, are the flux, spectrum, and duration of the ionizing radiation emitted as a result of the event.
+The exact perturbations that are then imposed on the planetary system will be dependent on the characteristics of the planet itself.
+We are primarily concerned here with the threats to terrestrial biospheres.
+As such, with Earth still being the sole confirmed substrate for any sort of viable life-form, we typically situate our analysis of a nearby SN with respect to the deleterious effects that would pertain to Earth’s modern environment.

+In general, for a terrestrial planet that harbors a robust atmosphere, the most direct effects will be triggered by the radiative alteration of the planet’s atmospheric chemistry.
+The multifarious physical processes governing such interactions can make it difficult to parameterize the exact implications.
+But, early research as far back as \citet{Krass58} speculated on the general implications that nearby SNe may have on life, and numerous others have researched the habitability consequences of high influxes of radiation from a variety of interstellar events \citep[][to name a very select few]{Mart2011,Chen2018,Louca2022,Amb2022}.

+With such a complex system as Earth’s atmosphere, any large, energetic perturbation would induce a wide range of responses.
+Moreover, merely assessing the threat imposed on an Earth-like biosphere must take into account the multiple different phases of Earth’s atmosphere and even the nature of life throughout its 4.5 Gyr history.
+The effects on the biosphere, say, during the Archean Earth (\textgreater 2.5 Gya), prior to the oxygenation of the atmosphere or land-based life-forms, would be entirely different from effects imposed on the oxidizing atmosphere and complex organisms of the current Phanerozoic Eon (\textless 540 Mya).

+Consequences related to atmospheric heating and escape are a focus of much habitability work related to other energetic events, such as outflows from active galactic nuclei \citep[AGN;][]{Amb2022}, and extreme ultraviolet radiation from quasars \citep{Chen2018}.
+But while the X-ray emission from SNe are indeed high-energy phenomena, the total, time-integrated energy output of radiation pales in comparison to those more sustained events, and the SN would need to be at such close distances to impose any significant heating or escape that other factors would dominate at that point.
+Notably, however, \citet{Smith2004} calculated that for a hypothetical biosphere located on a planet with a far thinner atmosphere than found on Earth, even atmospheric heating and escape effects may be significant for an SN.
+Speculations about hypothetical biospheres are beyond the scope of this paper.